Jaymazzu/Mics/README.md

-get paid in mics instead of likes
+Get paid in Mics instead of likes